 A three-story building has networking devices corresponding to each floor.
 Since the first floor is the waiting area and reception, this floor has a wireless router.
 The second floor of the building is filled with engineers and the legal team, and since both are of extreme importance to the company, they are provided with two fast-wired devices with multiple access points.
 The third floor has a support team, which has a wired connection for secure communication, and a wireless network so they can make VoIP calls even while away from their desks.

-Not only can network admins efficiently monitor all these devices and the network in its entirety using NetFlow Analyzer, but they can also create groups of access points to monitor each team separately, and generate reports on the amount of bandwidth consumed.
+Not only can network admins efficiently monitor bandwidth consumption on network of all these devices and the network in its entirety using NetFlow Analyzer, but they can also create groups of access points to monitor each team separately, their bandwidth consumption by application, and generate reports on the amount of bandwidth consumed.

 NetFlow Analyzer proactively collects and analyzes your device bandwidth information at all times, so you know exactly how much bandwidth each of your networking devices consumes at any given time.